Social Media Policy

 Be Accurate – Make sure you have all the facts before you post.
 Cite and link to your sources whenever possible.
 If you make an error, correct it quickly and visibly.

 Be Cautious with Personal Opinions – The Supreme Court has made clear that First Amendment protections do not guarantee the right of public employees to publicly criticize their employers in the course of their employment.
-Additionally, LCSC’s name or marks may not be used to endorse any opinion, product, private business, cause, or political candidate.
+Additionally, LC State's name or marks may not be used to endorse any product, private business, cause, or political candidate.

 Gauge Value and Interest – Ask yourself if your content adds value and interest to the discussion.
-Furthermore, ask yourself if the content promotes the LCSC brand or detracts from it.
+Furthermore, ask yourself if the content promotes the LC State's brand or detracts from it.

 Monitor your Accounts – It is the responsibility of those managing accounts to actively monitor the use of their accounts to ensure compliance with these guidelines.
-Accounts that are dormant and/or not adhering to best practices should be reported to the College Communications Office.
+Accounts that are dormant and/or not adhering to best practices should be reported to the Communications & Marketing Office.

-Delete Dormant Accounts – If you do not have enough content to regularly post on your page(s), meaning your site is inactive, delete or deactivate the site.
+Delete Dormant Accounts – If you do not have enough content to regularly post on your page(s) and/or your site is simply inactive, delete or deactivate the site.
 Pages that languish are poor reflections of your department and Lewis-Clark State College.

 Set your goals.

 - Clearly define goals for your social media site/page.